Cheung Chau Mini Great Wall

 The Mini Great Wall or Little Great Wall is a hiking trail on Cheung Chau, an island of Hong Kong.

 Constructed in 1997 by the Home Affairs Department, it is a part of the Cheung Chau Family Trail.
-The whole trail is about 850 metres long, locating at the back of Kwun Yam Beach and on the headland of Chi Ma Hang, southeast of Cheung Chau.
+The whole trail is about 850 metres long, located at the back of Kwun Yam Beach and on the headland of Chi Ma Hang, southeast of Cheung Chau.
 The name “Mini Great Wall” is given from the line of granite railings which looks similar to the Great Wall of China.
-The trail passes by a variety of specially-shaped rocks including the Loaf Rock, the Rock of Ringing Bell, the Eagle Rock, Fa Peng Rock, Human Head Rock, Rock of the Skull, Yuk Saai Shek, and Tortoise Rock.
+The trail passes by a variety of specially-shaped rocks including the Loaf Rock, the Rock of the Ringing Bell, the Eagle Rock, Fa Peng Rock, Rock of the Serpent, Goat Rock, Human Head Rock, Rock of the Sleeping Crane, Rock of the Skull, Elephant Rock, Rodent Rock, Rock of the Sleeping Cat, Yuk Saai Shek, Camel Rock, Zombie Rock, and Tortoise Rock.

 Trail

 The route provides some stunning precedence points for people to admire the South China Sea as well as up close and personal views of strangely shaped rocks peppering the trail.
 The locals have given some of the rock formations descriptive names.